slurmulon/gig/README.md

 We also have the `lowest-beat`, `ms-per-beat` and `total-beats` pre-calculated and easily accessible.

-All of this makes interpreting `warble.json` insanely easy.
+All of this makes interpreting `bach.json` insanely easy.
 You can simply step through the track in evenly sized intervals (`lowest-beat` for `ms-per-beat`) and everything else just sort of flows together and aligns.

 To see an example of just how simple this is, take a look [here](https://github.com/slurmulon/juke/blob/master/src/track.js).

 ### Support

-As of now, only the [core Clojure library](https://github.com/slurmulon/warble#usage) can compile `warble` into `warble.json`.
+As of now, only the [core Clojure library](https://github.com/slurmulon/bach#usage) can compile `bach` into `bach.json`.

-If using the Clojure library or CLI is not an option, a [RESTful HTTP API](https://github.com/slurmulon/warble-rest-api) is also available.
+If using the Clojure library or CLI is not an option, a [RESTful HTTP API](https://github.com/slurmulon/bach-rest-api) is also available.

 ## Todo

-- [ ] Integrate `warble-json-schema` for validation
+- [ ] Integrate `bach-json-schema` for validation
 - [ ] Support general `loop` parameter
 - [ ] Support custom looping contexts
 - [ ] Automatically follow `@Audio` URL and load bytestream into memory